ultimatechadguy/ByeScreenTime/README.md

 # ByeScreenTime
 This .mobileconfig (iPhone/iPad/iPod profile) will disable screentime.
 This requires your device to be "fake supervised", which requires iMazing or to have iSupervisor (if jailbroken).
 ## This will NOT work without iDevice supervision!
 iOS 12-14 tested only!
-I haven't had the opportunity to test this on iOS 15+, but it should work.
+I haven't had the opportunity to test this on iOS 15+, but it should work (I can confirm that iOS 16.0 works).

 ## Supervisor Mode using Cowabunga
-1. Make sure you're on IOS 14-16.1.2 (Settings>General>About>iOS Version).
+1. Make sure you're on iOS 14-16.1.2 (Settings>General>About>iOS Version).
 2. Sideload [Cowabunga](https://github.com/leminlimez/Cowabunga/releases/latest) using any method.
 3. Go to the Tools tab inside Cowabunga and scroll to the bottom.
 4. Click Miscellaneous and enable the Supervised option.